-Italian parsley is sometimes mistaken for cilantro, and they do indeed look similar.
-But Italian parsley has darker, shinier leaves than cilantro (which also known as coriander), and cilantro leaves are more delicate and fragrant.
+Italian parsley is sometimes mistaken for cilantro, and they do look similar.
+Italian parsley tends to have darker, shinier leaves than cilantro (which also known as coriander), and cilantro leaves are more delicate and fragrant.

 Growing Your Own Italian Parsley

-Parsley is a biennial plant, which, means that it grows for two years — in the second year it flowers, produces seeds and then dies.
-The leaves are still edible into the early part of the second spring, but as soon as the flower shoots appear, the leaves will be bitter, so you may as well pull the plant at that point.
+Parsley is a biennial plant, which means that it grows for two years—in the second year of growth, it flowers, produces seeds, and then dies.
+The leaves are still edible into the early part of the second spring, but as soon as the flower shoots appear, the leaves will be bitter, so you can pull out the plant at that point.

 You can grow parsley from seeds or from starter plants, and the latter is your best bet if you're a beginner.
 Parsley does well in full and partial sun, and the flat-leaf variety does quite well in hot summers.

-One other benefit of planting parsley in your garden is that it's a favorite food of the the striped caterpillar (called a parsleyworm) that eventually becomes the black swallowtail butterfly.
-So by growing parsley, you'll basically be growing butterflies as well.
+One other benefit of planting parsley in your garden is that it's a favorite food of the striped caterpillar (called a parsleyworm) that becomes the black swallowtail butterfly.
+Simply by growing parsley, you'll be feeding butterflies as well.
 Just be sure to plant enough parsley to share with the caterpillars.